-- // Returns a non-zero value if CPUID reports the presence of hardware multi-threading - // support in the physical package where the current logical processor is located. - // This does not guarantee BIOS or OS will enable all logical processors in the physical - // package and make them available to applications. - // Returns zero if hardware multi-threading is not present.

-#define HWMT_BIT 0x1000000

 '''

+// Returns a non-zero value if CPUID reports the presence of hardware multi-threading

+// support in the physical package where the current logical processor is located.

+// This does not guarantee BIOS or OS will enable all logical processors in the physical

+// package and make them available to applications.

+// Returns zero if hardware multi-threading is not present.

+#define HWMT BIT 0x10000000

 unsigned int HWMTSupported(void)

-'''

-'''
+{

 // ensure cpuid instruction is supported

 execute cpuid with eax = 0 to get vendor string

 execute cpuid with eax = 1 to get feature flag and signature

-'''

 // Check to see if this a Genuine Intel Processor

-'''

 if (vendor string EQ GenuineIntel) {

-return (feature_flag_edx & HWMT_BIT); // bit 28
+return (feature flag edx & HWMT BIT); // bit 28

 }

-return 0;
+return 0:

+}

 '''

 Example 8-19.
-Support Routines for Identifying Package, Core and Logical Processors from 32-bit x2APIC ID a.
-Derive the extraction bitmask for logical processors in a processor core and associated mask offset for different cores.
+Support Routines for Identifying Package, Core and Logical Processors from 32-bit x2APIC ID b.
+Derive the extraction bitmask for processor cores in a physical processor package and associated mask offset for different packages.